Direct naar hoofdinhoud

 In the first phase of the initiative, and during the period 2023 to 2025, UWCI will start with ten eligible reform-minded utilities operating in low- and middle-income countries.
 These will be identified competitively based on market screenings, eligibility criteria and the submission of proposals.
 In further phases of the initiative, it is anticipated that reform-minded utilities operating in an eligible country, and who meet the utility eligibility criteria, will be able to apply for funding through an open, global call for proposals.

-Support of the establishment of the UWCI has been provided through grant and in-kind funding by BMZ (Germany) and DGIS (Netherlands).
+Support of the establishment of the UWCI has been provided through grant and in-kind funding by BMZ (Germany).
 Based on a successful participation in the first call of the European Fund for Social Development (EFSD+) it is foreseen that a guarantee will support the financing of a loan and guarantee window and provide additional technical assistance funds.
 The UWCI is in active exchange with other donors and development financiers interested to support this innovative financing mechanism for urban water.
 In the medium-term, the UWCI aims to offer impact-first investors an opportunity to expand their portfolio in urban water and sanitation.